How to Become a Dermatology Nurse in 10 Steps

 Potential students considering a nursing degree will find everything from on-campus bachelor’s degrees at traditional four-year universities to accelerated online programs.
 The right school for you depends on your personal circumstances, but it’s a good idea to be on the lookout for:

-Accreditation: Any nursing program you attend should be accredited.
+Accreditation: Any nursing program you nursing program you attend should be accredited.
 Accreditation means that a program meets all the necessary state requirements and can deliver a quality education.
 Plus, accreditation will allow you to apply for federal student aid and transfer your credits if you choose to advance your degree later.

 Online and part-time program options: If you’re working, raising a family, or have other commitments that would make attending a nursing program full-time difficult, it’s a good idea to look for online programs.
 These programs allow you to complete your courses remotely and then perform your clinical hours at local facilities.
 Part-time programs with night and weekend courses might also be a good fit.